debops/debops/README.md

 [OpenSSH](http://www.openssh.com/) is a secure replacement for `telnet` and other remote control programs.
-It allows you to connect to remote hosts over encrypted communication channel and perform variety of tasks.
-It's also primary communication channel used by Ansible.
+It allows you to connect to remote hosts over a encrypted communication channel and perform a variety of tasks.
+It's also the main communication channel used by Ansible.

 ### Installation